-Each student is required to maintain satisfactory academic standing, defined in terms of both the minimum GPA required and the maximum number of C, C-, D, D+, or F grades permitted.
-Students who do not maintain satisfactory academic standing will be automatically dismissed from the program, pursuant to the standards set forth in the following table:
+An MSJ student must earn a cumulative GPA of 3.00 in order to graduate.
+Each student is required to maintain satisfactory academic standing, defined in terms of both the minimum GPA required and the maximum number of C+, C, C-, D+, D, or F grades permitted.
+Students who do not maintain satisfactory academic standing will be automatically dismissed from the program, without the opportunity for appeal, pursuant to the standards set forth in the following table:

 |0-7 credits completed

 ||1 grade of F, or 2 grades of C, C-, D+ or D

 ||Grades of C+, C, C-, D+, D or F in more than two of the following courses: